 You will notice how your muscles around the eyes and also the skin of the forehead relax when you apply this acupressure point.
 It helps with frontal headaches, migraines and can balance your eye energy, which is particularly helpful for tired eyes at the office.
 It also has a supportive effect on visual disturbances, twitching eyelids or nausea.

-Surely you already know the concept of acupressure mats, otherwise you would not have landed on our website.
-So, if you are an owner of such a gem, the mat will help you relieve your headaches or migraines.
+Surely you already know the concept of acupressure mats, otherwise you wouldn't have landed on our website.
+So if you are the owner of one of these gems, the mat will help you to relieve your headaches or migraines.

 1. relaxation for the neck

-Many surveys show that headaches often occur in connection with stress, and those affected often find themselves in life situations that they classify as stressful or challenging.
-This is somehow understandable, as our world is becoming increasingly fast-paced, technology is enabling us to do 100 things a day instead of just 10, and everything is moving faster and faster anyway.
+Many surveys show that headaches often occur in connection with stress and that those affected often find themselves in life situations that they classify as stressful or challenging.
+It's understandable in a way, because our world is becoming increasingly fast-paced, technology means we are suddenly doing 100 things a day instead of just 10 and everything is moving faster and faster anyway.

-Especially then, it's important to take moments for yourself and simply shift down a gear.
-Many Shakti users agree on one thing above all: the Shakti moment is a moment when you let go and just be.
-In order not to give in to the beeping, you have to concentrate on your breathing, which in turn has a meditative aspect.
+This is precisely when it is important to take moments for yourself and simply switch down a gear.
+Many Shakti users agree on one thing in particular: the Shakti moment is a moment in which you let go and just be.
+You have to concentrate on your breathing so that you don't get caught up in the hustle and bustle, which in turn has a meditative aspect.

-Many of our customers lie down on the mat, especially in the evening, and associate this ritual with "coming to rest" or initiate bedtime with it.
-We have even put together a playlist for you, which will make it easier to fall asleep with meditative sounds and transport you deep into the land of dreams.
+Many of our customers lie down on the mat, especially in the evening, and associate this ritual with "coming to rest" or using it as a prelude to going to bed.
+We have even put together a playlist for you with meditative sounds that will make it easier to fall asleep and transport you deep into the land of dreams.
 Listen to it here.

 How the Shakti acupressure headband can help you specifically

-This feeling that your headache is coming from a certain corner of your head or rising from the back of your neck, you surely know.
-It is not uncommon for people with regular headaches to describe that they can feel beforehand when the storm is coming.
-For these moments, everyone:r develops their own routines.
+You are probably familiar with the feeling that your headache is coming from a certain corner of your head or rising from the back of your neck.
+It is not uncommon for people with regular headaches to describe how they can sense when the storm is coming.
+Everyone develops their own routines for these moments.
 For some, the only thing that helps is darkness and going to bed, while others can actively do something about it.
-Our headband with its 264 tips can be a real help here, because you can tie it as tightly as you need to thanks to theflexible Velcro fastener.
-Whether in the jaw area, classically around the forehead or with the acupressure tips in the neck - you can use it as you like.
+Our headband with its 264 tips can be a real help here, as you can use the flexible Velcro fastener to tie it as tightly to the part of your head as you need it.
+Whether in the jaw area, classically around the forehead or with the acupressure tips in the neck - you can use it however you like.

 That's it from us on the subject of headaches, migraines and acupressure.
-We hope that we could contribute with this blog entry to the pain relief of your complaints and inspire you to try out other ways of pain management.
+We hope that this blog post has helped to alleviate your pain and has inspired you to try out other ways of coping with pain.

-Most importantly, don't get discouraged, it's hard to get started and it takes a while to get used to new things.
-But, let me tell you, once you start setting aside conscious times for yourself in your daily life, you'll be able to rest a little more each day and give your mind a break.
-And then, at some point, the headaches will certainly be able to give way.
+The most important thing: don't be discouraged, all beginnings are difficult and it takes a while to get used to new things.
+But, let me tell you, once you set aside conscious time for yourself in your everyday life, you will calm down a little more every day and give your mind a break.
+And then, at some point, the headaches will no longer be able to help but subside.

 We wish you good health and well-being on your very own path.
-Please be sure to write us if this article has helped you or if you have any other questions or suggestions.
-We always appreciate feedback!
+Please write to us if this article has helped you or if you have any further questions or suggestions.
+We are always happy to receive feedback!

 Karina Schönberger